serhon/lir/README.md

-# lir
+# Life-Including-Rules

-2D cellular automaton, part of which defines its birth/death rules
+2D cellular automaton, part of which defines its birth/death rules.